 - Other current liabilities are additional liabilities that don’t have interest charges.
 This is where you put loans from founders, family members, or friends.
 We aren’t recommending interest-free loans for financing, by the way, but when they happen, this is where they go.

-- Long-term liabilities are long-term debt, long-term loans.
+- Long-term liabilities are long-term debt or long-term loans.

 Cash Balance on Starting Date